basho/yokozuna/docs/CONCEPTS.md

 ----------

 There is a tension between Riak KV and Solr when it comes to data -- Riak KV treats object values as opaque.
-While KV does maintain an associated content-type, it simply treated as metadata to be returned to the user to provide context for interpreting the returned object; otherwise the user wouldn't know what type of data it is!
+While KV does maintain an associated content-type, it is simply treated as metadata to be returned to the user to provide context for interpreting the returned object; otherwise the user wouldn't know what type of data it is!
 Solr, on the other hand, wants semi-structured data; specifically a flat collection of field-value pairs.
-"Flat" here means that a field's value cannot be a nested structure of field-value pairs, they values are treated as-is (non-composite is another way to say it).
+"Flat" here means that a field's value cannot be a nested structure of field-value pairs, the values are treated as-is (non-composite is another way to say it).

 Because of this mismatch between KV and Solr, Yokozuna must act as a